Our Energy Challenge: storage and conversion

 CASA: a Comfortable, Affordable and Sustainable Alternative for housing in the Netherlands

-Visiting addressStrategic Area EnergyAtlas floor 11Groene Loper 35612 AZ Eindhoventhe Netherlands
+Visiting addressStrategic Area EnergyAtlas 10.226Groene Loper 35612 AZ Eindhoventhe Netherlands

-Postal addressStrategic Area EnergyAtlas floor 11PO Box 5135600 MB EindhovenThe Netherlands
+Postal addressStrategic Area EnergyAtlas 10.226PO Box 5135600 MB EindhovenThe Netherlands

 SecretaryAtlas 10.226energy@ tue.nl

 Communication advisorSacha ClaessensAtlas 10.226s.m.j.claessens@ tue.nl